mattruder/git_homework/thoughts.md

 Two new strategies I will try in Mod 0:
   1) Table of contents for my notebook.
   2) Reviewing/making flashcards immediately after each lesson.

+Shoutout to Lindsey Lucero for supporting me and suggesting I enroll in this program!